 Services that are covered for you What you must pay when you get these services whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 For Part D covered immunizations, see Chapter 5 Section 2.5 for coverage details.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care Services may require prior authorization Includes inpatient acute, inpatient rehabilitation, long- term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Services may require prior authorization Days 1-5; \$300 copay per day Days 6-90; \$0 copay per day If you get authorized inpatient care at an out- of-network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.
+Days 1-5; \$300 copay per day Days 6-90; \$0 copay per day If you get authorized inpatient care at an out- of-network hospital after your emergency condition is stabilized, your cost is the cost- sharing you would pay at a network hospital.
+Covered services include but are not limited to: sharing you would pay at a network nospital.